The Other Voices story so far

 Glastonbury headliners, Grammy-winners and New York Times cover stars have all joined us in West Kerry to experience the magic of our intimate, ethereal winter festival, creating a genre-defying time capsule of the musical landscape year-on-year.

-Across two decades, our spiritual home the Church of St James has witnessed breathtaking performances by Amy Winehouse, Sam Fender, Arlo Parks, The National, For Those I Love, Sigrid, Young Fathers, Little Simz and more, with Other Voices’ ethereal charm drawing back friends like Hozier, Dermot Kennedy and elbow to play for us time and time again.
+Across two decades, our spiritual home the Church of St James has witnessed breathtaking performances by Paolo Nutini, Amy Winehouse, Sam Fender, Arlo Parks, The National, For Those I Love, Young Fathers, Little Simz and more, with Other Voices’ ethereal charm drawing back friends like Hozier, Loyle Carner, Sigrid, Dermot Kennedy and elbow to play for us time and time again.

 We care just as much about showcasing emerging talent as we do about big names.
 Each year the brightest new artists make the pilgrimage to perform on our Music Trail in boats, caravans, cafes, record shops and anywhere else we can squeeze them in.
 Whether it's in West Kerry, Cardigan or Ballina our Music Trail is always about championing what’s about to happen and has been a right of passage for the likes of Fontaines D.C., Saint Sister and many more.